hbroek/reken/documentation/developer-guide/chapter-4.md

 The `halted` class will be added to the `<div>` element when the `halted` javascript variable is `true`.

-## 4.7 `data-if`
+## 4.7 data-if

 **Syntax:**
 **`data-if`="([classname]:)[boolean expression]"**

 The `data-if` attribute is used for conditional rendering.
 It shows or hides an element based on a boolean expression.
-When an element is hidden with a false boolean expression, none of the descendant elements attributes are off course hidden as well, but their Reken attributes are not executed as well.
+When an element is hidden with a false boolean expression, all of its descendant elements are hidden as well, and their Reken attributes are not executed as either.

 **Example:**
 ```html